-Then on September 9, 1980, and on June 15, 1981, the applicant requested, via letters, that the exemption be updated to include 1980 and 1981 model-year vehicles, respectively.
-In response to those requests, the staff compared the vehicle's fuel system design on some 1979, 1980 and 1981 model-year vehicles.
+Then on September 9, 1980, June 15, 1981, and on August 20, 1982, the applicant requested, via letters, that the exemption be updated to include 1980, 1981 and 1982 model-year vehicles, respectively.
+In response to those requests, the staff compared the vehicle's fuel system design on some 1979, 1980, 1981 and 1982 model-year vehicles.
 Since no significant differences, that could adversely affect exhaust emissions, were noted, no additional tests were requested for the updates.

-In response to this request, the staff compared the vehicle's fuel system on some 1982, 1981, 1980 and 1979 model-year vehicles.
+In response to this request, the staff compared the vehicle's fuel system on some 1983, 1982, 1981, 1980 and 1979 model-year vehicles.
 No significant differences were noted between the vehicle's fuel system design even though newer cars tend to operate more fuel efficient.
 The staff, therefore again, did not recommend or perform any additional tests.